 Bathing A Newborn

 Once their umbilical stump has fallen off you can start giving baby a traditional bath.
 Be careful to keep babies temperature lukewarm, they can get cold quite quickly during bath time so these baths should be less than 10 minutes long and you can keep their body warmer by placing damp washcloths on their body.
+Check the temperature with your elbow to ensure it’s not too hot.
+Never leave your baby alone in the bath.

 3 to 6 Months Old

 Should much really change in how often you’re bathing baby at the 3-6 months stage?
 Baby will be getting to that stage that they’re hopefully now loving bath time.
-Continuing to bath baby one to two times per week is more than enough with sponge baths in between, but if baby particularly loves bath time than you might want to try bathing them a little more often.
+Continuing to bath baby one to two times per week is more than enough with sponge baths in between, but if baby particularly loves bath time then you might want to try bathing them a little more often.
 As we mentioned at the start, just do what you think is appropriate for baby.

 Babies skin is still quite delicate during this time and their skin will dry out from frequent baths so be mindful of this and slather them in a lovely, baby friendly body moisturiser after bath time to keep their skin nice and supple.